Xilinx/pcie-debug-kmap/pciedebug/source/docs/Link_Training/general_debug_checklist_reasons_questions.rst

 Design Implementation
 ---------------------

-    - Were there any implementation (synthesis, routing) errors?
+    - Check for any implementation errors (synthesis or routing).
-    - Were there any timing errors?
+    - Check for any timing errors.
-    - Have all of the IP constraints been verified by comparing with the Example Design XDC file?
+    - Verify that all IP constraints have been validated against the Example Design XDC file.

 Failing Behavior
 ----------------